Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

-Our aforementioned formalism for finding the general solution of $\left\lbrace v_i\right\rbrace$ is thus useful for the flow cinfiguration with known value of $\left\lbrace c_s, \rho\right\rbrace$ and initial boundary conditions.
-Axisymmetric low angular momentum accretion onto an astrophysical black body however costitutes a complex gravitational system for which such predetermined informations are not available in general.
-In subsequent sections, we thus plan to develop a metric specific formalism to understand the spatial velocity profie of the stationary axisymmetric flow.
+Procedure described in this section so far for finding the general solution of $\left\lbrace v_i\right\rbrace$ is thus useful for the flow configuration with known value of $\left\lbrace c_s, \rho\right\rbrace$ and initial boundary conditions.
+Axisymmetric low angular momentum accretion onto an astrophysical black hole however constitutes a complex gravitational system for which such predetermined set of information is not readily available in general.
+In subsequent sections, we thus plan to develop a metric specific formalism to understand the spatial velocity profile of the stationary axisymmetric flow.